 By training I am an industrial chemist and worked in various industries, primarily printing but also de-inking and paper manufacturing.
 Latterly I have worked as a consultant in the IT industry on a large Government Program.
 I am currently enjoying semi/early retirement!

 Hello, my name is Ann Dudzinski.
-I am associate governor who represents our local church, St Michael’s.
+I am a Governor who represents our local church, St Michael’s.
 I joined the governing body here a long time ago – my son was in year 3 at that time, and he is now 23 years old!

 Being a governor is very interesting indeed.
 It is wonderful to watch Shire Oak School grow and develop, and it is very satisfying to play a part in that development, as a governor.